krmdel/120_days_of_CUDA_challenge/daily_projects/day_1/day1.md

 - Copy the data from the device (GPU) to the host (CPU)
 - Deallocate the memory on the device (GPU)

-The one GPU thread is responsible for performing an operation via kernel.
+One GPU thread is responsible for performing an operation via kernel.
 The kernel is a function that is executed on the GPU.
 The kernel is launched with a specific number of blocks and threads.

 4) Implementation: